LightBitsLabs/los-csi/README.md

 As the trailblazers in this field, the Lightbits solution is already successfully tested in industry-leading cloud data centers.
 The company’s shared NVMe architecture provides efficient and robust disaggregation.
 With a transition that is so smooth, your applications teams won’t even notice the change.
 They can now go wild with better tail latency than local SSDs!

-And finally, you can separate storage from compute without drama.
+And finally, you can separate storage from compute without drama..